Distance Learning

 Kansas Standards for History, Government and Social Studies: 1,2,3,4,5

-While we talk of their bravery and accomplishments we must also discuss the harsh ways that these soldiers were treated, not only by white soldiers, but also by the community.
-Many white citizens did not like the idea of African American or American Indians being trained to fight and handle weapons.
-Many people felt that those men were too uneducated to learn the discipline of being a soldier and that they would abandon their companies at the first sight of battle.
+While we talk of their bravery and accomplishments, we must also discuss the harsh ways that these soldiers were treated, not only by white soldiers, but also by the community.
+Many white citizens did not like the idea of African Americans or American Indians being trained to fight and handle weapons.
+Many people felt that those men were too uneducated to learn the discipline of being a soldier, and that they would abandon their companies at the first sight of battle.
 That is why the Battle of Island Mound, while militarily insignificant, was vital to the success of the Colored Troops in the US Army as a whole.

 All of these topics will be covered in a distance learning setting with your class.
 The presentation made through the video conference will be made by a presenter in Civil War uniform.
 In addition to the above topic, the class could also learn the differences between what the colored soldiers were given and what the white soldiers were given at the time.

-Contact the site's education program, email or by phone at 620-223-0310 to schedule this program.
+Contact the site's education program, email, or call us at 620-223-0310 to schedule this program.

 Materials